 The Company files income tax returns in the U.S. federal jurisdiction, various state and local jurisdictions and many foreign jurisdictions.
 The U.S., UK, and India are the main taxing jurisdictions in which the Company operates.
 Open tax years subject to audit vary depending on the tax jurisdiction.
-In the U.S., the Company is no longer subject to U.S. federal income tax examinations by tax authorities for years before 2014.
-In the UK, the tax returns that are open are for the tax years 2016 and 2017.
-In India, the tax returns that are open are for India assessment years 2012 through 2017.
+In the U.S., the Company is no longer subject to U.S. federal income tax examinations by tax authorities for years before 2015.
+In the UK, the tax returns that are open are for the tax years 2017 and 2018.
+In India, the tax returns that are open are for India assessment years 2012 through 2018.

 The Company believes its tax positions comply with applicable tax law and intends to vigorously defend its position.
 However, differing positions on certain issues could be upheld by tax authorities, which could adversely affect the Company's financial condition and results of operations.
-The Company does not have any unrecognized tax benefits as of December 31, 2016 and 2017.
+The Company does not have any unrecognized tax positions as of December 31, 2017 and 2018.